444erro/SOH-mobile-/README.md

-# Ship of Harkinian Android Port
+# Ship of Harkinian Android Port ,

+This port is a mix of the PC version and the "Water Dish" version; I created it myself because I didn't know there was another mobile version that supported online play.
+In this version, you can send messages between players and customize the HUD however you like.
+Will I keep updating it?
+I don't think so.
+If it runs poorly on your phone, DON'T EXPECT MIRACLES...

 A port of Ship of Harkinian to Android.